 Clomiphene Citrate, also known as clomid, induces ovulation in women who do not regularly ovulate.
 It can also result in multiple ovulation in women who ovulate regularly but have not had success conceiving.
 Clomid, introduced in the 1960's, was the original "fertility medication."

-We are proud to offer a spectrum of fertility treatments to gay, lesbian, and bisexual couples.
+We are proud to offer a spectrum of fertility treatments to gay, lesbian, and bisexual couples, such as an egg donation program.
 It is our firm belief that having children is the right of any individual irrespective of his or her sexual orientation.
 We have been providing fertility care to non-traditional families since 1987.

 Fertility preservation was originally intended for cancer patients prior to chemotherapy or radiation.
-Preservation can enable patients to conceive later in life.
+Preservation, through egg freezing and other means, can enable patients to conceive later in life.
 Today, fertility preservation is also an option for women who delay childbearing for other medical, professional, or personal reasons.

 PCOS dramatically impacts the lives of women worldwide.
 Many women who have PCOS develop small cysts on their ovaries, which can result in hormone imbalance.
 Over time, this can cause an increase in facial hair, insulin resistance, and infertility.
 We offer treatment options to address PCOS.